root-homan/post/modules/captions-guidelines.md

 - Words 2-5: "today we're talking about" - all rapid-fire with small gaps, form one phrase
 - Word 6: "AI" - stands alone, large gap before it (0.80s), impactful word, has time to render separately

-Return ONLY valid JSON with a "groups" key containing the array of arrays.
+Return ONLY valid JSON with this exact structure.
+The "text" field should contain the actual words from the transcript concatenated with spaces.